Invasive species in the United States: New York

-The New York State Department of Environmental Conservation works with stewards of natural resources, non-profits and citizen scientists to detect, record and manage invasive species.
+The New York State Department of Environmental Conservation works with stewards of natural resources, non-profits, and citizen scientists to detect, record, and manage invasive species.
 These collaborations are organized into eight Partnerships for Regional Invasive Species Management (PRISMs) throughout the state.
-PRISMS perform the following tasks: plan regional invasive species management;develop early detection and rapid response capacity; implement eradication projects; educate the public in cooperation with DEC contracted Education and Outreach providers; coordinate PRISM partners; recruit and train volunteers; support research through citizen science.
+PRISMS performs the following tasks: plan regional invasive species management; develop early detection and rapid response capacity; implement eradication projects; educate the public in cooperation with DEC-contracted Education and Outreach providers; coordinate PRISM partners; recruit and train volunteers; support research through citizen science.

 Counties of New York list invasive species in varying order of threat.
 Insects considered invasive include: Asian longhorned beetle; emerald ash borer; and spotted lanternfly.

 Pennsylvania

-Pennsylvania has a Governor's Invasive Species Council which devises action plans to deal with threats to the Commonwealth's agricultural and natural resources.
+Pennsylvania has a Governor's Invasive Species Council, which develops action plans to address threats to the Commonwealth's agricultural and natural resources.

-Spotted lanternfly is one of the newest and most urgent threats to businesses in Pennsylvania including vineyards and wineries, orchards and hops producers.
+Spotted lanternfly is one of the newest and most urgent threats to businesses in Pennsylvania, including vineyards and wineries, orchards, and hops producers.